macexx/openvpn-as/README.md

 * The owner of the config directory needs sufficent permissions (UUID 99 / GID 100).
 * Dont forget to forward/open ports to/on you docker host or in your router/firewall, the ports can be changed in the webui.
 ```
-1194/udp 443/tcp  (943/tcp for webui if needed)
+1194/udp 9443/tcp  (943/tcp for webui if needed)
 ```
 * Check the manual from the link on the top for how to setup the server.

-* Vpn users1,2 needs to be added in the webui under "User Permissions" matching the exact name from the run command.
-* This Docker uses host network to be able to reach resources from the local LAN.
+**Change notes**

+* Admin username changed, "admin" and password "openvpn".
+* Default deamon tcp port changed from 443 to 9443.
+* All username and passvord variables was removed, now uses openvpn-as´s internal database.
+* "INTERFACE" variable added so that webui is reachable if eth0 isent linked to docker.(Defaults to eth0 if variable isent set in the run command)
+* Now run as nobody:users